-That chippy might as well have been my home during those 1980's summer months, I did eventually complete it, in fact I completed nearly all their games, must have cost me a small fortune the more I think about it, but massively worth it.
-The sheer scale of Vindicators environment and attention to detail seriously left me dumbfounded, I would often imagine what it would be like to play it on a home computer.
-It wasn't long after that I found myself reading a copy of Amstrad Action, where they mentioned in a preview section that Vindicators was coming to my favourite 8bit computer, the Amstrad CPC.
-It was a frustrating wait until it finally arrived, a massive part of me felt they'd neglect to include a decent CPC version, but when I finally loaded it up, the loading screen, music and level design looked near identical, well in the sense that it was everything you could hope for on an 8bit.
+That chippy might as well have been my home during those 1980's summer months, I did eventually complete it, in fact, I completed nearly all their games, must have cost me a small fortune the more I think about it, but massively worth it.
+The sheer scale of the Vindicators environment and attention to detail seriously left me dumbfounded, I would often imagine what it would be like to play it on a home computer.
+It wasn't long after that I found myself reading a copy of Amstrad Action, where they mentioned in a preview section that Vindicators were coming to my favorite 8bit computer, the Amstrad CPC.
+It was a frustrating wait until it finally arrived, a massive part of me felt they'd neglect to include a decent CPC version, but when I finally loaded it up, the loading screen, music, and level design looked near-identical, well in the sense that it was everything you could hope for on an 8bit.
 The programmers on this occasion had really outdone themselves, don't ask me how, but I wasn't expecting a masterpiece such as this in the slightest.
-ACE, the Games Machine, Computer & Video Games and my old favourite Amstrad Action magazine drooled all over it, I recall reading all the reviews, sometimes over and over, a few reviewers moaned about the controls, but I never had an issue with them, in fact I thought it was very innovative in the way the programming team translated the control scheme to my humble Amstrad CPC, loved everything about the game, just couldn't get enough of it.
+ACE, the Games Machine, Computer & Video Games and my old favorite Amstrad Action magazine drooled all over it, I recall reading all the reviews, sometimes over and over, a few reviewers moaned about the controls, but I never had an issue with them, in fact, I thought it was very innovative in the way the programming team translated the control scheme to my humble Amstrad CPC, loved everything about the game, just couldn't get enough of it.